dart-lang/language/accepted/future-releases/unquoted-imports/feature-specification.md

 `some_model/pb.dart`.

 In fact, inside Google's monorepo, dotted package names are idiomatic and universally used.
-If our import shorthand syntax couldn't hangle package names with dots in them, no one inside Google would be able to use it.
+If our import shorthand syntax couldn't handle package names with dots in them, no one inside Google would be able to use it.

 Instead of `.`, this proposal uses `/`.
 This is obviously a natural path